 While bookshops carry plenty of guides on childcare, no book explains comprehensively what ageing means and how to cope with its challenges.
-To fill this gap Marion Shoard has written a 1,100-page guide, How to Handle Later Life.
+To fill this gap Marion Shoard has written a 1,160-page guide, How to Handle Later Life.
 The book is based partly on experience with her own parents and help she has given other older people, but primarily on extensive research into all aspects of the subject all over the UK.

 The book’s scope includes:

-• Dementia, depression & strokes • End-of-life choices
+• Psychological well-being • End-of-life choices